garagehive/garagehive.github.io/docs/garagehive-group-items-grouping-document-lines.md

 > **Example**
 >
-> Suppose you have identified that the vehicle requires service based on the mileage since the vehicle was last serviced.
+> Suppose you have identified that the vehicle requires service, based on the mileage since the vehicle was last serviced.
 In that case, you can create a group under this heading (or rename the group to 'Full Servicing') and add servicing items and labour.

-To create a group from the checklist attention items, first work on the checklist lines and identify the 'requires attention' lines.
+To create a group from the checklist attention items, first work on the checklist lines and identify the 'requires attention' lines. **Confirm** and **Create a VIE**.

 ![](media/garagehive-group-items6.gif)

-Then carry out the following steps:
+Then carry out the following steps from VIE:
-1. Select **Manage** from the **Group Items** section actions bar.
+1. Select **Functions** from the **Group Items** sub-page actions bar.
 2. Select **Add Checklist Attention Lines** to take the lines marked "requires attention" and create groups with the checklist line description.

     ![](media/garagehive-group-items7.gif)